Commission-Meeting-Recap-Graphic

 • Wakesports eligible waters shall be: Mississippi River, Ohio River, Kentucky Lake, Lake Cumberland, Lake Barkley, Barren River Lake, Green River Lake, Cave Run Lake, Dale Hollow Lake, Laurel River Lake, Nolin River Lake, Rough River Lake, Taylorsville Lake, Herrington Lake, Yatesville Lake, Dewey Lake, and Lake Linville.
 All other waters in Kentucky shall be ineligible for wakesports.

-• Cleanup any other regulations as necessary for conformity.
+• Clean up any other regulations as necessary for conformity.

-• Remove the slot limit on Largemouth Bass at Cave Run Lake and enact that there will be no size limit on Largemouth Bass and the aggregate daily limit on black bass will be 10 fish but only five may be above 12-inches (18-inch minimum size limit on Smallmouth Bass will remain).
+• Remove the slot limit on Largemouth Bass at Cave Run Lake and enact that there will be no size limit on Largemouth Bass and the aggregate daily limit on black bass will be 10 fish, but only five may be above 12 inches (18-inch minimum size limit on Smallmouth Bass will remain).

 • Remove the slot limit on Largemouth Bass and Smallmouth Bass on Otter Creek in Otter Creek Outdoor Recreation Area.